-Our students build meaningful connections in both online and in-person classes—and have even more fun at Elevation, student clubs, and school-sponsored activities throughout the year.
+Our students build meaningful connections in both online and in-person classes—and have even more fun with student clubs and school-sponsored activities throughout the year.

 As a parent, you want your student to have meaningful friendships with their peers.
 You might wonder whether your student is getting enough social interaction, especially in the online classroom.
 We hear you; we want students to make meaningful connections, too.
 In fact, WA is unlike most online schools because we encourage students to get out of their comfort zones and connect authentically with each other.